rleber/bun/doc/file_format/file_format.md

 - The files store most signifcant bits first, and most significant bytes first
 - There are at least three formats of archive:
     text:    archives one text file
-    huffman: archives one text file with compression by huffman encoding
+    huffman: archives one text file with compression by Huffman encoding
     frozen:  archives a collection of files (much like modern tar or zip)

 Because these formats are old and my understanding is imperfect, I make no warranty of the absolutely